 The sword is useful for piercing, but its chief purpose is to cleave and divide.
 It creates space between two parts of something, often at their structural joints where they are weakest.
 It is the treasure of method.
 Thus it represents Linear Logic’s par.

-The cauldron is for sorting and combining.
+The basin or cauldron is for sorting and combining.
 The sorting is what goes into the cauldron and what remains outside.
 The combining is of everything in the cauldron in the proportions selected, for the desired functionality of the mixture.
 It is the treasure of principle.
 Thus it represents Linear Logic’s tensor.

 The stone just is, and its uses have been listed above.
 Can we access the stone as it is given, the stone in itself?
 No, but that does not turn it into a ghost.
 It is the treasure of reality.
 Thus it represents Linear Logic’s plus.